Olympics on NBC: 2020 opening ceremony

 In January 2020, NBC announced that it planned to stream the ceremonies of the 2020 Summer Olympics live on Peacock.
-On February 10, 2021, NBC announced that it would televise the opening ceremony live on broadcast television in all U.S. time zones, along with primetime encores.
+On February 10, 2021, NBC introduced its regular and full simultaneous live broadcasts of the Olympic ceremonies across all U.S. territories with mandated primetime encores for U.S. non-East Coast time zones.
 NBC stated that "following the unprecedented challenges presented by the global [COVID-19] pandemic, the world will come together in Tokyo for what could be the most meaningful and anticipated Opening Ceremony ever.
 Given the magnitude of this event, we want to provide viewers with as many ways to connect to it as possible, live or in primetime."

 2022 opening ceremony

-In late 2021, NBC announced that like the Tokyo Summer Games, it would air the opening ceremony of the 2022 Beijing Winter Olympics live on NBC on the morning of February 4, 2022 with a replay of the ceremony in primetime as well.
+In late 2021, NBC announced that like the Tokyo Summer Games, it would air the opening ceremony of the 2022 Beijing Winter Olympics live on NBC on the morning of February 4, 2022, with a replay of the ceremony in primetime as well.
 NBC's broadcast of the opening ceremony was criticized by some conservatives as taking a "both-sides approach" [equally blaming the U.S.] to the issue of human rights abuses in China.

+2024 opening ceremony

+The NBC telecast of the opening ceremony for the Summer Olympics in Paris featured hosts such as Snoop Dogg, Peyton Manning and Kelly Clarkson, whose eponymous talk show is syndicated by the network's distribution arm.
+Critic Chris Bumbaca wrote in USA Today that "Manning and Clarkson were distracting at best and brutal to listen to at worst.
+Olympics fans watching at home aren't tuning in to hear a talk-show host (Clarkson) and football analyst (Manning) discuss things outside of their spheres of influence.
+They want substantive information about the countries and athletes' stories."
+He did, however, say that "NBC's saving grace may have been Snoop Dogg.
+The rapper will be featured heavily in the coverage over the next two weeks, and his timing was effective.
+On Friday, the comedy he provided was desperately needed."
+Manning and Clarkson were criticized by users on social media.
+Although the ceremony itself was noted for containing a number of segments that have received criticism from conservative and right-wing movements and governments worldwide, NBC largely avoided involvement in the surrounding controversy.

+A total of 28.6 million viewers watched the opening ceremony on NBC and Peacock, more than 60% up from the Tokyo Olympics and also an 8% increase over the 2016 Rio opening ceremony.